Gfreedoms/MobileCalendar/README.md

  select the attribute on the tag entity selected above.

 ## Issues, suggestions and feature requests
-We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/Gfreedoms/MobileCalendar/issues
+We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/Gfreedoms/DatePicker/issues

 ## Development and contribution
 Please follow [development guide](/development.md).

-## License
-* Mobile Calendar *is available under the MIT License.